SirTony/dext/README.md

 Documentation
 =============

-API docs with examples can be found out https://sirtony.github.io/dext/
+API docs with examples can be found at https://sirtony.github.io/dext/